mrkkrp/fix-word/README.md

 The following behaviors are implemented:

-If the point is placed outside of a word, apply `FNC` to previous word.
+If the point is placed outside of a word, apply `fnc` to previous word.
 If the command is invoked repeatedly, every its invocation transforms one more word moving from right to left.
-For example (upcasing, ^ shows position of point/cursor):
+For example (upcasing, `^` shows position of point/cursor):

 ```
-The quick brolwn fox jumps over the lazy dog.^
+The quick brown fox jumps over the lazy dog.^
 The quick brown fox jumps over the lazy DOG.^
 The quick brown fox jumps over the LAZY DOG.^
 The quick brown fox jumps over THE LAZY DOG.^
 ```

 The point doesn't move, this allows user to fix recently entered words and continue typing.

 If the point is placed inside any part of a word, the whole word is transformed.
 The point is moved to first character of the next word.
 This